 Travellers should note that for some nationalities visa and passport requirements might vary between St Maarten and St Martin - specific requirements should be checked for the desired destination.
 All tourists, regardless of which side of the island is being visited, must have return or onward tickets, all documents needed for next destination and proof of sufficient funds.
 Passports must be valid for at least the length of intended stay, but six months of passport validity is recommended.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA a valid passport will be required by immigration authorities.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-No vaccination certificates are required for entry into either St Maarten or St Martin.
-However, a yellow fever certificate is required for travellers arriving within six days from infected areas.
-A vaccination for hepatitis A may be recommended by your doctor.
-The Manchionneel tree that grows all over the island, mainly along the beaches, is extremely poisonous.
-The sap and fruit, which look like small green apples are caustic and burn the skin.
-The water is safe to drink.
-Medical care on the island is good, but patients are likely to be transferred to the US for anything serious.
-Comprehensive medical insurance is strongly advised.
+The Manchineel tree that grows all over the island and mainly along the beaches is extremely poisonous; its sap and fruit, which look like small green apples, are caustic and burn the skin.
+The water is safe to drink and medical care on the island is good, but patients are likely to be transferred to the US for anything serious, so comprehensive travel insurance is strongly advised.

-Most visits to the island are trouble-free, however petty crime has been increasing in recent years and visitors should refrain from leaving valuables unattended on beaches, in cars, or in hotel lobbies.
-Care should be taken to keep rooms and cars locked, and visitors should refrain from carrying large amounts of cash on them.
+Most visits to the island are trouble-free, but petty crime is present and visitors shouldn't leave valuables unattended on beaches, in cars or in hotel lobbies.
+Care should be taken to keep rooms and cars locked, and visitors should refrain from carrying large amounts of cash.
 Burglaries and break-ins occur sometimes at resorts, beach houses and hotels, and there have been incidents of armed robbery.
-Precautions should also be taken against car theft and insurance cover is advisable.
+Precautions should also be taken against car theft, and insurance cover is advisable.

 Office of Tourism for Saint Martin, Marigot, Saint Martin: +05 9087 5721 or St Martin: qww.stmartinisland.org